-Sterilize small equipments like a scissor, etc, can also be done with a flame to kill all the bacterias.
+Sterilizing small equipment like a scissor, etc, can also be done with a flame to kill all the bacteria.

 When you are using sterile tools, but bring them in contact with non-sterile surfaces, such as a table, then the tool is no longer sterile.
 Chances are very high that the tool is full of harmful bacteria.
 You must sterilize the tool again.

 How do I work sterile enough for mushroom cultivation?